 These are deep questions and can take a while to answer and reflect on.
 But asking each other these questions during your next date is a great way to cultivate more emotional intimacy in your marriage.
 Also, these questions can be asked over and over every 1-2 months because the answers may be different each time!

-What other questions would you recommend to foster emotional intimacy in marriage?
+Leave a comment below on what other questions you'd recommend to foster emotional intimacy in marriage.